popmetrics/pmw/content/home/publication.md

 widget: pages
 headless: true  # This file represents a page section.

-title: Publications
+title: Papers
-subtitle: A selection of our peer-reviewed work.
+subtitle: Selected peer-reviewed work

 # Order that this section appears on the page.
 weight: 70